-- The Facility is an onshore (type) Facility. - The Facility typically stores the following products: - Crude oil; - No. 2 fuel oil; - Transformer oil; and - Rectifier oil. - The Facility receives product in via ship. - The Facility ships products out via pipeline. - Drums (i.e. waste oil, fuel oil) and other portable containers deliveries are transferred via truck. - See ICP Figures 1.5 1.10 for additional details of the physical layout. - The "Potential Spill Sources and Container Identification" table is provided in SPCC Section 9. - Diagrams of the Facility are provided in SPCC Section 9.0 and ICP Appendices.
+- The Facility is an onshore (type) Facility and is attended 24 hours per day. - The Facility typically stores the following products: - Crude oil; - No. 2 fuel oil; - Transformer oil: and - Rectifier oil. - The Facility receives product in via ship. - The Facility ships products out via pipeline. - Drums (i.e. waste oil, fuel oil) and other portable containers deliveries are transferred via truck. - See ICP Figures 1.5 1.10 for additional details of the physical layout. - The "Potential Spill Sources and Container Identification" table is provided in SPCC Section 9. - Diagrams of the Facility are provided in SPCC Section 9.0 and ICP Appendices.